juice-shop/pwning-juice-shop/README.md

 ### Part III - Getting involved

+{% if book.ctf %}

+Part three points you to the social media channels and tells you about donation options of the OWASP Juice Shop open source project.

+{% else %}

 Part three shows up various ways to contribute to the OWASP Juice Shop open source project.